Mental Health Disorders - Business Diversity & Inclusion

 It might sound a little confusing at first read but think about it.
 The work environment seems to be running smoothly until one of the employees discloses that they have a mental health disorder.
 With no mental health wellness programs in place and the stigma of mental health disorders the perception of this person going “postal” spreads fear leading to a loss of production and efficiency.
 The company could fire this person, but that could lead to possible legal problems, a public relations nightmare and losing the trust of other employees also suffering from mental health disorders from coming forward.
 Their approach is to get this person to leave on their own by harassing and shaming them into leaving.
 When this person does leave the company has made it worse off because the brain is wired for fear learning where those other employees with mental health disorders will now not come forward, they will lose all respect for the company and the company’s reputation will suffer for it.

-It could be argued that company and company decision makers suffer from:
+It could be argued that companies and company decision makers suffer from:

 Metathesiophobia: The irrational fear of change and will do anything to keep the status quo going even if the change is a good or healthy one.